preetchaudhary770-collab/Excel-Bike-Sales-Dashboard/README.md

 `bike_buyers_cleaned`

-The cleaned dataset was used as the source for the PivotTables, PivotCharts, KPIs, and interactive dashboard.
+The cleaned dataset was used as the source for the PivotTables, PivotCharts, KPI cards, and interactive dashboard.

 The data preparation process included: